This content mentions anxiety, which some people may find triggering.

-We could also seek out more life-affirming content that reflects the behind the scenes of our realities.
+We could also seek out more life-affirming content that reflects the behind-the-scenes of our realities.
 This could help to minimise the alienating impact of seeing nothing but highlights.
 There are tons of social media groups based on a range of things we will recognise from our own lives, including mental health peer support groups and communities.

 For the final similarity factor, it might be worth thinking about who, from our social feeds, we feel most in competition with.
 Are there any particular names that come to mind that maybe trigger feelings of insecurity?
 Consider un-following them for a while on apps where this is possible.
-It's not the same as unfriending so they wont know, it just means you won't see them in you feed for a while.
+It's not the same as unfriending so they won't know, it just means you won't see them in your feed for a while.

-By moving beyond asking if social media is the problem, and starting to dissect the root problems it could be reflecting to us, maybe we can minimise the opportunity social media has to undermine our mental health.
+By moving beyond asking if social media is the problem, and starting to dissect the root problems it could be reflecting on us, maybe we can minimise the opportunity social media has to undermine our mental health.

 We need your help